PreschoolKindergartenFirst Grade

 Measuring Volume and Baking Math

 • 4.
 The Water Pouring Station: Place two empty plastic bowls and a small measuring cup on a towel.
-The child must count exactly how many small cups of water it takes to fill the larger bowl, exploring capacity and volume.
+The child counts exactly how many small cups of water it takes to fill the larger bowl, exploring capacity and volume step by step.

 • 5.
 The 'More or Less' Scale: Fill two identical clear cups with different amounts of cereal.
-The parent asks the child to visually identify which cup holds 'more' and which cup holds 'less', building foundational comparative vocabulary.
+The parent asks the child to look closely and identify which cup holds 'more' and which cup holds 'less', building comparative vocabulary that shows up everywhere.

 • 6.
-The Recipe Reader: The parent reads a simple recipe aloud, emphasizing the numbers (e.g., 'We need two eggs').
-The child becomes the 'ingredient gatherer', actively fetching the correct quantity of items from the refrigerator.
+The Recipe Reader: The parent reads a simple recipe aloud, emphasizing the numbers, like “We need two eggs.”
+The child becomes the “ingredient gatherer,” actively fetching the correct quantity of items from the refrigerator.

 • 7.
 The Perfect Ten Base: When baking, use a traditional ten-frame drawn on a piece of paper to count out chocolate chips or raisins.
 Parents can use our Number 10 learning hub for printable ten-frames, helping the child visualize a complete group of ten before adding the ingredients to the bowl.